SaeedBataineh/SaeedBataineh/readme.md

 ## Featured Projects

-### Image Captioning Model
-Built an image captioning model using DenseNet201 and LSTM on the Flickr8K dataset.
-Focused on feature extraction, text preprocessing, and sequence generation.

 ### CNN Classifier & Architecture Analysis
 Developed a CNN in PyTorch for multi-class image classification and analyzed architectural choices such as dropout, filters, activations, and pooling.

-### Real-Time Object Detection
-Built an SSD300-based object detection model with MobileNetV2 in TensorFlow and compared performance with YOLO variants.

-### Predictive Modeling Pipeline
-Created a machine learning pipeline for preprocessing, model training, evaluation, and hyperparameter tuning using Scikit-learn.

 ---